areatwobiofund/areatwobiofund/README.md

 We will leverage our diverse expertise, ranging from engineering development to clinical translation to business implementation, to inform public investing decisions across biotechnology sectors and life sciences.

+We are actively recruiting partners for the fund at this time.
 Interested?
 Email us at areatwobiofund “at” gmail “dot” com.